SparrowzAdmin/tackledMatchReport/Readme.md

 **Readme**

-This repo is for the Match Report content of Tackled alias Pro Kabaddi Quiz
+This repo is for the Match Report content of Tackled alias Pro Kabaddi Quiz App